jasmine-sherif/jasmine-sherif/README.md

 ### 🧩 Backend

-**NestJS + Prisma + Neon Backend**
+- **NestJS + Prisma + Neon Backend**
-Resolved deep compatibility issues across ESM/CommonJS conflicts, custom Prisma client output paths, and environment variable load order.
+  - Built a scalable REST API using NestJS, Prisma ORM, and Neon PostgreSQL with a clean, modular architecture.

 ### 🤖 Machine Learning